Realized Stochastic Volatility Models with Skew-t Distributions for Volatility and Tail Risk Forecasting: Empirical Study

-For the \textit{conditional} GW test at the 5\% level, SV-GH-ST is significantly outperformed by RSV-AZ-SN, RSV-AZ-ST, RSV-FS-SN, RSV-FS-ST, and RSV-GH-ST. RSV-T performs significantly worse than RSV-GH-ST. EG-N is significantly outperformed by EG-T, and REG-N by REG-T.
+For the \textit{conditional} GW test at the 5\% level, SV-GH-ST is significantly outperformed by RSV-AZ-SN, RSV-AZ-ST, RSV-FS-SN, RSV-FS-ST, and RSV-GH-ST. RSV-T performs significantly worse than RSV-GH-ST. EGARCH-N is significantly outperformed by EGARCH-T, and REGARCH-N by REGARCH-T.

-In summary, the results highlight the superior performance of the RSV models—especially RSV-AZ-ST, RSV-FS-ST, and RSV-GH-ST—compared to SV, EGARCH, and REGARCH models, particularly under stringent risk levels.
+In summary, the results highlight the superior performance of RSV models---especially RSV-AZ-ST, RSV-FS-ST, and RSV-GH-ST---compared to SV, EGARCH, and REGARCH models, particularly under stringent risk levels.
 The inclusion of RV consistently improves the accuracy of tail risk forecasts.
 Moreover, as the FZ0 loss function jointly evaluates VaR and ES by emphasizing tail behavior, these results underscore the importance of capturing skewness and heavy tails in return distributions.
+The results for the N225 are broadly consistent with those for the DJIA at the 5\% level and are therefore reported in the Supplementary Material.